 Here’s a slew of vegan pasta salads you can enjoy all year round.
-They’re especially welcome in warmer weather, when you can serve them with grilled veggies and plant proteins and other summer foods.
+These recipes are especially welcome in warmer weather, when you can serve them with grilled veggies, vegan burgers (or other plant proteins), and other summer foods.

 Pasta salads embellished with fresh ingredients are easy to make and versatile to use.
 A mainstay for warm-weather meals, they can serve as main dishes for warm-weather meals.